 Role of Parents in Helping with Separation-Individuation

-Complications in separation-individuation occur for a variety of reasons.
+Complications in separation-individuation during adolescence occurs for a variety of reasons.
 Family disruptions, health problems, or developmental delays can make children fearful of separating or cause them to cling to their parents.
 Unstable parents may become dependent on their children and discourage separation, as they experience it as a form of abandonment.
 Such parents may unconsciously undermine their child’s drive for independence or perhaps encourage dependency.
 Frequently, parents of this nature were unable to emotionally separate from their own parents, and transfer their dependency from their parents to their children.

 Depending on the child’s temperament, disruptions in separation can result in anxious dependency, depressive withdrawal, or hostile defiance in teenagers.
 Such disturbances are at the root of enduring delays in maturity.